GorvGoyl/Clone-Wars/README.md

 ## Contribution

+Criteria:

+- It should be a clone/alternative of some popular software or app.
-Criteria: project must have at least minimal functionality, please do not submit any 'UI only' clone.
-Also, no more Trello, 2048 clones unless your tech-stack is different.
+- Project must have at least minimal functionality, please do not submit any 'UI only' clone.
+- Also, no more Trello, 2048 clones unless your tech-stack is different.

 Add clone to 1st table if you can also provide tutorial link else add it to 2nd table.